From £54,1058

 Unlike many EVs, it doesn’t let up at higher speeds, either.
 It takes only 11.5sec to hit 110mph – nine less than the Ford.
 Genesis has given it quite a liberal speed limiter, too: the GV60 Sport Plus tops out at 146mph and has no trouble getting there: it took just 23.6sec to reach 140mph.

-Camera mirrors are a £1240 option.
-They work surprisingly well on the move thanks to clear, low-latency screens but parking is slightly harder because they make distances harder to judge.
-The aerodynamic benefits are limited so we’d stick with standard mirrors.
+Camera mirrors cost around £1300 extra.
+They work surprisingly well on the move thanks to clear, low-latency screens, but parking is slightly harder because they make distances more difficult to judge.
+The aerodynamic benefits are limited, so we’d stick with standard mirrors.

 Necessary?
 No. But this level of instant performance continues to be giggle-inducing even after you’ve got over the initial shock of it.
 As with other EVs, it does come with minor caveats, because the GV60 isn’t able to produce the full 483bhp continuously; how much power you get depends on the driving mode.